Georgy Miterev: Career

 Miterev was removed from his post as health minister on 17 February 1947.
-The reason for his dismissal was his role in the meeting of the US Ambassador Walter Bedell Smith with two scientists, Nina Kluieva and her husband Georgy Roskin, in Moscow in June 1946 about their promising treatment to eliminate the tumor growth in cancer patients.
+The reason for his dismissal was his role in the meeting of the US Ambassador Walter Bedell Smith with two scientists, Nina Klyuyeva and her husband Grigory Roskin, in Moscow in June 1946 about their promising treatment to eliminate the tumor growth in cancer patients.
 Then Miterev was interrogated about his function in the meeting and severely reprimanded by the honor court "for anti-state and anti-patriotic actions."

 However, he was rehabilitated soon and served as the head of the central public health and hygiene scientific research institute between 1947 and 1954.
 While working there he got the title of professor in 1950.
 Next he was named the president of the executive committee of the Soviet Union Red Cross and Red Crescent Society in 1954.
 From 1958 he worked at the First Moscow Medical Institute as a faculty member.